 Who are we?

-Devon and Cornwall Frontotemporal Dementia (FTD) Carers Support Group is a regional Rare Dementia Support (UCL) Group for FTD/PPA.
-FTD includes both behavioural variant FTD (bvFTD) and primary progressive aphasia (PPA).
-Our group is solely for people who care for a family member with FTD one of the rarer dementias, and is facilitated by people who have first hand experience of caring for a family member with this disease.
+Devon and Cornwall Frontotemporal Dementia (FTD) Carers Support supports those who care for someone with the behavioural variant (bvFTD) or primary progressive aphasia (PPA).
+Our independent autonomous group is for those who care for a family member with this rare dementia and is facilitated by people who have first hand experience of caring for a family member with either condition.
+Whilst we operate in the South West we welcome inquiries from those in other counties who may wish to join our meetings on occasion, as we are very aware of how isolating a diagnosis of FTD can be.

 Our Founder Penelope Roques (now retired), worked for many years with clinicians involved in diagnosing and supporting those with Frontotemporal Dementia at the Dementia Research Centre (DRC) at the National Hospital for Neurology and Neurosurgery, Queen Square, London.

-2024 is our 19th year of operating, with one or two founder members still attending alongside other members.
-We are solely a Carers’ Group with no formal structures, enabling Carers to unwind in a normal social setting.
+2025 is our 20th year of operating, with one founder member still attending alongside others.
+We are purely a Carers’ Group with no formal structures, enabling Carers to unwind in a normal social setting.
 However we cannot accommodate under-18s due to the personal nature of discussions.
 Our venue is warm and welcoming, and serves excellent food made on the premises.

 Informal get-togethers